Melissa Strange

 Here are the other races with May primaries

-Strange decided to run after hearing complaints for years from community members dissatisfied with Thomas Massie’s tenure, who believed he was not always acting in the best interests of the people in his district.
+Strange decided to run after hearing complaints for years from community members dissatisfied with current Rep. Thomas Massie’s tenure, who believed he was not always acting in the best interests of the people in his district.

 “I felt that if we could present a reasonable alternative, somebody who they felt was rational and just like them and cared deeply about this community, that maybe, maybe, they would be willing to leave the (Republican) party behind and actually make the decision in the best interest of the community,” she said.